reubenharry/website/content/blog/languagemodels.md

 The process of assessing the truth of the above sentence about the First World War would be based on an understanding of a geopolitical situation at the beginning of the 20th century, a knowledge of how wars start, what it means for wars to start, a model of how else the war could have started, and so on.
 It would need to take into account possibilities like a concession being reached which would have defused the various tensions, judging this on the basis of the negotiating abilities of the relevant leaders.

 The natural language chessboard around which this process of interpretation revolves is not exactly the world in the physical sense.
-The world that natural language is concerned with is filled with all sorts of entities, from events like wars, birthdays and unexpected sporting upsets, to concepts like moral responsibility, regret and luck.
+The world that natural language is concerned with is filled with all sorts of entities, from events like wars, birthdays and unexpected embarrassing encounters, to concepts like moral responsibility, regret and luck.

 Sellars, a philosopher of language, terms this world, of human things, the *manifest image*, in contrast to the world of atoms bumping around in the void (the *scientific image*) which is more well understood (well, at least a little)[^1].